mpodaniev/lm-screenshoter/README.md

 * `--test` -- creates a set of test screenshots and compares them with your reference screenshots.
 You can use an alias `-t`.
 * `--approve` -- if the test you ran looks good, then go ahead and approve it.
 Approving changes will update your reference files with the results from your last test.
 Future tests are compared against your most recent approved test screenshots.
-You can use a short command `-a`.
+You can use an alias `-a`.
 * `--project` -- set `project-name` to specify the project folder you'd like to test.
 You can use an alias `-p `.
 Also, you can use parameter without equals symbol like this: `-p project-name`.